slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
 Climb that goddamn mountain."
 -- Jack Kerouac [1922]*

 Travel is the only thing you buy that makes you richer.
-Travels are mini-lifes.
-They solve a plethora of self-improvement goals.
+Travels are mini-lifes, they solve a plethora of self-improvement goals.

 Hints: